 If you’re still on the fence about blogging, give it try.
 Many of the firms in 2009 that started out with a single blog are now creating many more.
 They are hooked.
 No need to bet the firm on your blogging strategy; start small, then build on the successes.
 Are there risks?
 Absolutely, but there are also risks to walking out your front door in the morning.

-Adrian Dayton is a speaker, group trainer and author of the books Social Media for Lawyers: Twitter Edition.
+Adrian Dayton is a speaker, group trainer, and author of the book, Social Media for Lawyers: Twitter Edition.
 His next book Social Media for Lawyers: LinkedIn & Blog Edition is scheduled to be published in September of 2011.
-To be the first to know when the book is available sign up at http://adriandayton.com.
+To be the first to know when the book is available sign up at https://adriandayton.com.